zone-eu/zone-mta/README.md

 For example if you have a Sending Zone called "zone-identifier" set then messages with such header are routed through this Sending Zone.

-> **NB** This behavior is enabled by default only for 'api' and 'bounce' zones, see the `allowRountingHeaders` option in default config for details
+> **NB** This behavior is enabled by default only for 'api' and 'bounce' zones, see the `allowRoutingHeaders` option in default config for details

 #### Routing based on specific header value